18F/Sendak/README.md

 Connection closed.
 ````

+Note that `brew install riak` will work on a Mac, although you'll need to run `ulimit -n 4096` or similar.
+Mileage varies.

 #### Installation

 1. For the moment, simply pulling Sendak down from github with `git clone git@github.com:18F/Sendak.git sendak` will give you everything you need but the prerequisites and amazon aws credentials.